roytang/blog/content/post/2024/12/weeknotes-12-15/index.md

 - Playing:
     - Happy to find out that **Indiana Jones and the Great Circle** is available on Game Pass AND that my PC can handle it!
 I'm only a couple of hours into the game though.
-    - I've also been plaing some **Final Fantasy X-2** for whatever reason lol.
+    - I've also been playing some **Final Fantasy X-2** for whatever reason lol.
     - And I started trying out **Marvel Rivals**, though I am not yet very good at it.
 Also sporadically playing: Marvel Snap, Magic Arena, Street Fighter VI, King of Fighters XIV, etc.
     - Over on Mastodon, https://bitbang.social/@jibsaramnim was giving out copies of the Commandoes games of yore on Steam, and I happily availed the first two Commandoes games.
 I played through the first one back in the day, but the second is completely new to me.
 Hopefully I have some time to give them a try soon!